CMSgov/design-system/guides/WRITING-DOCUMENTATION.md

 ### Markup

-Markup examples can be written in plain HTML inline or in a separate `.html` file, relative to the CSS file:
+Markup examples shold be written in plain HTML in a separate `.html` file, relative to the SCSS file:

 ```
 Markup: Button.example.html